Ground-effect train: Details

 The advantages of a ground-effect train over a maglev are lower cost due to simpler construction.
 Disadvantages include either constant input of energy to keep the train hovering (in the case of hovercraft-like vehicles) or the necessity to keep the vehicle moving for it to remain off the ground (in the case of wing–in–ground-effect vehicles).
-Furthermore, these vehicles may be very drastically affected by wind, air turbulence, and weather.
+Furthermore, these vehicles may be drastically affected by wind, air turbulence, and weather.
 Whereas the magnetic levitation train can be built to operate in a vacuum to minimise air resistance, the ground-effect train must operate in an atmosphere in order for the air cushion to exist.

 Development work has been undertaken in several countries since the middle 20th century.
 No ground-effect train has entered regular commercial service.

 Yusuke Sugahara and his team of researchers at Tohoku University, in Sendai, Japan have developed the Aero-Train that uses wings attached to a fuselage to fly inches off the ground.
 Dubbed a ground-effect vehicle the train is designed to be completely powered by wind and solar energymaking this a true zero-carbon transportation system.